 The next thing on the checklist is to decide on the material.
 There are several options when choosing a suitable material:

-- Powder coated steel: It is an affordable option if you’re running on a tight budget and is used commonly across the U.S. The partitions are made of sheet metal layers with honeycomb cardboard as an interior for support.
+- Powder-coated steel: A commonly used and affordable option if you’re running on a tight budget.
+The partitions are made of sheet metal layers with honeycomb cardboard as an interior for support.
 The powder-coated metal comes in a range of colors to match your restroom aesthetics.

-- Plastic laminate: This bathroom partition material consists of a steel layer covered with a laminate layer.
-With plastic laminate, you get many color options and can choose different designs as well.
+- Plastic laminate: This bathroom partition material consists of a steel layer covered with one-inch thick high-pressure plastic laminate (HPL).
+Laminate partitions offer many color options and designs (33 in total).

-- Solid plastic: this material will last you for more than 30 years as it consists of a high-density polyethylene.
+- Solid plastic: this material will last you for more than 30 years as it consists of incredibly durable and moisture-resistant high-density polyethylene.
 This makes solid plastic ideal for high moisture applications, where water, rust, and corrosion are a concern.

-- Stainless steel: if you’re looking for something that is low-maintenance and easy to clean, stainless steel is the perfect material for your bathroom partition walls.
-It is durable, sophisticated, scratch-resistant and commonly used in restaurants, airports.
+- Stainless steel: Low-maintenance and easy to clean, stainless steel is the perfect material for your bathroom partition walls.
+It is durable, sophisticated, scratch-resistant, and commonly used in restaurants, airports, hospitals, and more.

-Stainless steel is the most reliable option to choose – especially if you’re building a large facility which will see many visitors per day – as it is resistant to corrosion making it highly durable.
+Stainless steel is the most reliable option to choose – especially if you’re building a large facility that will see many visitors per day – as it is resistant to corrosion making it highly durable.
 Nylon is another great option for bathroom stall hardware.
 Popular for being flexible and lightweight, it’s resistant to chemicals, rust, and insects.

-Bathroom stalls must be compliant to the guidelines set by Americans with Disabilities Act (ADA) which has set certain standards:
+Bathroom stalls must be compliant with the guidelines set by the Americans with Disabilities Act (ADA).
+These standards include:

-- Space for wheelchair access must measure by 30 inches by 48 inches at least, and allow a wheel chair to make a complete 180 degree turn.
+- Space for wheelchair access must measure 30 inches by 48 inches at least, and allow a wheelchair to make a complete 180-degree turn.

 - Bathroom stalls should have handrails on either side for support, as well as in urinals.
 The flush system should be less than 44 inches above the floor whereas the toilet seat shouldn’t be more than 19 inches above the floor.